Post

 This post was translated with AI assistance — let me know if anything sounds off!

-Practical Guide to CI/CD (Part 1): What is CI/CD?
+CI/CD Practical Guide (Part 1): What is CI/CD?
 How to Build a Stable and Efficient Development Team with CI/CD?
 Tool Selection?

-Using the App (iOS) Team as an example, this will guide you from zero to understanding CI/CD and the tangible value it brings after implementation.
+Using the App (iOS) Team as an example, this will guide you from zero to understanding CI/CD and the real value it brings after implementation.

 Photo by [Leif Christoph Gottwald](https://unsplash.com/@project2204?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash){:target="_blank"}